S2-group/NAPPA/Prefetching-Library/README.md

 ### Usage

+## Modifying the library

-## Implementing a custom prefetching strategy
+### Implementing a custom prefetching strategy

+### Create a new build

+To create a new build with the modifications implemneted in the library, click on `Build > Make Project`.
+Android Studio places new builds in the directory [android_prefetching_lib/build/outputs/aar/](android_prefetching_lib/build/outputs/aar/).